epigen/cemm.slurm.sm/README.md

     - disadvanatges:
         - if the conductor job is canceled the workflow directory might be "locked" → use ```snakemake --unlock```
         - incomplete files (i.e., files that started to be created, but not finished) might persist → delete the content of this folder ```rm -rf <path/to/workflow>/.snakemake/incomplete/*```

+# Snakejob Conductor
+If you want to use a conductor job for the submission and execution of a worklfow follow these steps:
+1. copy ```snakejob_conductor.sh``` to the workflow/project root directory
+2. go through every line and adapt it according to your setup (e.g., set paths to the log folder and use absolute paths)
+3. use ```sbatch snakejob_conductor.sh``` to submit the conductor job
+4. watch the queue and/or check the .out/.err files for progress

 # Open questions

 - behaviour of ```--retries``` flag unknown in both flavors.
 If someone finds out, please let me know.